Nara's World Heritage Sites

 - Mount Kasuga Primeval Forest

-◆ Recognition of Nara's work to preserve its heritage as part of World Heritage Site selection
+◆ Recognition of Nara's work to preserve its heritage as part of the World Heritage Site selection.

-Though it might seem natural to establish restoration plans after World Heritage designation, the people of Nara greatly value their history, and worked hard to protect the sites of their cultural heritage even before their selection by UNESCO.
-Nara's initiative and dedication to the preservation of its history is a great pride of the city.
+Though it might seem natural to establish restoration plans after a World Heritage designation, the people of Nara greatly value their history and have worked hard to protect their cultural heritage sites even before UNESCO selected them.
+Nara's initiative and dedication to preserving its history are a great source of pride for the city.

 Why the "Historic Monuments of Ancient Nara" were selected